 Loading.
 Please Wait....

 Some people may try to force their loved ones to stop risk-taking behaviours like substance misuse by setting unrealistic expectations and punishing any infractions.
 However, even well-meaning forms of punishment cannot cure substance use disorder (SUD) or related mental health issues.
-Instead, these forms of "tough love" often interfere with treatment and recovery.
+Instead, these forms of "tough love" often interfere with treatment for addictive behaviors.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), “Motivation for change is a key component in addressing substance misuse.”
 The Samarpan Recovery rehab centre uses evidence-based tools and assessments to determine the best treatment and motivation for each client.